michisco/starter-hugo-academic/content/home/accomplishments.md

   - certificate_url: https://www.coursera.org
     date_end: ""
     date_start: 2021-11-1
-    description: The course aims to provide knowledge and skills relevant to the design of computer games, intended for entertainment (videogames), production activities (gamification), and artistic expression (video art), with emphasis on the technological aspects more properly related to computer science.
+    description: "The course aims to provide knowledge and skills relevant to the design of computer games, intended for entertainment (videogames), production activities (gamification), and artistic expression (video art), with emphasis on the technological aspects more properly related to computer science."
     organization: University of Pisa
     organization_url: https://didattica.di.unipi.it/offerta-didattica/game-design/
     title: Specialization course in Game Design